A Field Guide for Young Professionals

 70

 Stretch on the job.
 Real work that's just beyond what you can already do.
-This is where competencies are actually built.
+This is where skills are actually built.

 20